 - Note that when citing authority, often just citing isn’t enough unless the case directly stands for the proposition you are asserting.
 (E.g. “Valid federal legislation requires bicameralism and presentment.
 INS v.
 Chadha.”)
 In any other situation you probably will need to explain how it supports your case.

 - Note also that not all authority is the same.
 In particular, I’ve noticed that some students assume that every case in the book is a Supreme Court decision.
-But that’s not so, not at all – so pay attention to which court decided each case (and how long ago!).
+But that’s not so, not at all–so pay attention to which court decided each case (and how long ago!).
 For a course on a federal law subject, lower-court decisions may be influential, or may have been adopted by a later Supreme Court, or there could be such overwhelming agreement between circuits that the matter never got to the supreme court.
 On the other hand, some casebooks like to provide controversial, and possibly reversal-bait, lower court cases.
-For subject that focus more on state law, whether common law, or harmonized law (e.g. UCC), the major cases may be from state Supreme Courts, in which event you need to understand and be prepared to explain the extent to which a given state’s rule is followed nationally, or if it’s a new issue, is likely to and/or should be followed nationally.
+For subjects that focus more on state law, whether common law, or harmonized law (e.g. UCC), the major cases may be from state Supreme Courts, in which event you need to understand and be prepared to explain the extent to which a given state’s rule is followed nationally, or if it’s a new issue, is likely to and/or should be followed nationally.